 There was nobody to be seen on the streets when she got out of the hoverplane.
 The heat had locked people who didn’t work inside their homes, hidden behind the cool stone walls of their tall houses.
 Light reverberated on the white pavement and blinded her for a second.
 Her glasses adjusted their shade and she looked up to the twin suns above her.
 She walked along Edin’s Pier, slowly, her eyes taking in every detail.
 The decorations on the walls had decayed, small tiles had fallen off the large mosaic displays, and the pavement itself had lost its grandeur since the day weeds had started growing between the slates.
 A crumbling wall painting pictured the Edinites welcoming persecuted populations from other planets with gifts of flowers and fruit and books.
 Her world had been built on that belief, founded on this principle: preserve life, knowledge, and independence.
 Her father used to say that it was engraved in their flesh, flowed in the Erdanes blood.

 The suns were bending to kiss the sea good night, and she rose to get home.
 Far away in the North, the two storms had met over the shore, teal and orange fury silenced by the distance.
 Dark blue clouds were gathering above Harea; she watched until rain started pouring down.
-It was warm and brought out all the smells of the gardens.
+It was warm and brought out all the scents of the gardens.
 She bathed in scents of honeysuckle, jasmine, orange blossom, and soon she was soaked.
 She could hear the water sizzling when it met the scorching ground.
 She took off her shoes and ran barefoot on the white pavement, exhilarated by the release of electricity.
 Her dress was drenched, the fabric clinging to her arms and her legs.
 She undid her hair and stopped there under the deluge, facing the Ocean, her skin welcoming the drops from the sky, rivulets running down her body.
 In the rain, she was the Lady of Edin again, proud heiress of the Erdane family.
 She broke into a run when the wind started slashing sand at her face.

 Massive waves crashed upon the high, sharp crag where the house had been built, claiming great chunks of rock from the cliff.
 Sedna ran faster, climbed the hill back to the house, banged the door open and rushed through the hall, leaving large puddles of water on the marble.
 The house was peaceful; Sedna couldn’t hear the deafening sound of the waves anymore.
 She wanted to see for herself if the underground vault was resisting, so she ran down the concealed stairs.
 Initially, the cave had served as a retreat for the settlers, in case of an attack, but when the menace became less probable, the owners of the house had transformed it according to their needs and occupations